 Depending on the variety of naengmyeon, buckwheat, potato, sweet potato starch, arrowroot, or kudzu may also be used to make the chewy noodles.
 It is a favourite dish, especially in the summer when South Korea has oppressive heat and muggy air.

-During the Korean War, the individuals who fled the North during conflict were known for eating cold noodles in South Korea.
+During the Korean War, the individuals who fled the North during the conflict were known for eating cold noodles in South Korea.

 What is Bibim Naengmyeon?